Te Kete Ipurangi Navigation:

-True or False
+True or false

 In this unit students make statements about data displays.
 Students evaluate statements as true or false using the features of the data to support their evaluation.

-Specific Learning Outcomes:
+Specific Learning Outcomes

-• Make a statement about a data display
+• Make a statement about a data display.

-• Decide if they agree or disagree with a statement about the data display
+• Decide if they agree or disagree with a statement about the data display.

-• Give reasons to support their evaluation of the statement
+• Give reasons to support their evaluation of the statement.

-Description of mathematics:
+Description of Mathematics

 In this unit students make statements to describe information shown in the data display.
-At this level students will be commenting on a variety of different data displays.
-Category data includes pictographs, bar graphs, strip graphs, and pie graphs.
-Whole number data includes dot plots and stem and leaf graphs.
+At this level students will be commenting on a variety of different data displays about category and whole number data.
 Students will make statements about data displays and support their statements using features of the data.
 Students are asked to evaluate statements made by other students.
 They will agree or disagree with the evaluation and give reasons for their opinions.
-There is scope within this unit for teachers to include Statistical Investigations AOs if students collect data and prepare their own data displays.

 Getting Started